 When you come to workout at the gym or out on duty it is important to bring some water with you that you can sip in small quantities throughout your session.

-If you don’t drink enough water during physical exercise you will not replace the fluid and electrolytes lost through sweating and this can lead to homeostasis failure.
+If you don’t sustain your levels of hydration during physical exercise you will not replace the fluid and electrolytes lost through sweating and this can lead to homeostasis failure.